When you’re 11 weeks pregnant, you’re so close to the end of the first trimester.

-Most importantly, if you would prefer to have support sooner rather than later, there’s no reason you can’t announce your pregnancy earlier.
+Most importantly, if you would prefer to have support sooner rather than later, there’s no reason you can’t announce you’re pregnant earlier.

-Announcing your pregnancy to the world is an exciting time!
+Announcing your pregnancy to the world is exciting.

 Some couples go all out when it comes to letting the world know they’re expecting a baby.

-On the other hand, others like to keep things quiet and low key when letting people in on the news.
+On the other hand, others prefer to keep things quiet and low-key when letting people in on the news.

 For some ideas on how to announce your pregnancy, check out Pregnancy Announcement Ideas – 7 Creative Videos.